Migrating from classic

-The KubeCluster class is being replaced with a new version that is built using the Kubernetes Operator pattern.
-We encourage all users of the classic implementation to migrate to the new version as it is generally unmaintained and will be removed in a future release.
+The classic KubeCluster class has been replaced with a new version that is built using the Kubernetes Operator pattern.

 Installing the operator